planetabhi/figma-variables/README.md

                                 └────────────┘
 ```

-In the codebase, `design-tokens.js` might look something like this:
+In your codebase, `design-tokens.js` might look something like this:

 ```js
 export const designTokens = {